National Organization for Victim Advocacy: First Crisis Response Teams for Victims

 NOVA pioneered in creating the first crisis response teams for victims in response to the 1986 Edmond, Oklahoma post office mass shooting, that killed 14 people and injured half a dozen.
 These response teams were composed of a group of interdisciplinary professionals such as psychologists, law enforcement officers, social workers, victim advocates, religious leaders, and doctors.
 The response teams were involved in proactively aiding communities that suffered from serious crimes and acts of terror i.e. mass murders and bombings.

 Three crisis response teams trained and examined over 1,000 emergency respondents, educator and school kids subsequent to the 1995 bombing of the Alfred P. Murrah Federal Building in Oklahoma City.

 Training

-Between 1986-1998, NOVA offered training and assisting initiatives in over 15 states and sent crisis response teams to 125 communities.
+Between 1986 and 1998, NOVA offered training and assisting initiatives in over 15 states and sent crisis response teams to 125 communities.
 300 communities have received technical assistance in the wake of crisis situations.
 Crisis response teams were also placed in Japan, Canada, Bosnia, and Croatia.
 This displays NOVA's involvement in victim assistance transnationally in response to crisis issues.
 Trainings were conducted before the 1996 Summer Olympics in Atlanta, Georgia.
 NOVA's training projects for victim advocates and volunteers were funded by the Office for Victims of Crime (OVC) at this time, covering national and international crisis support.
-Specifically, they focused on aiding foreign nationals victimized in the Unites States.
+Specifically, they focused on aiding foreign nationals victimized in the United States.
 The trainees were essential for victim support after the bombing occurrence during the Olympics in Centennial Park, Atlanta.